Shushik/b-cal/readme.txt

      event    | Standart event object
     ----------------------------------------------------------------------
      handlers | Native calendars functions:
-              | — done
+              | — .done()
-              | — hide
+              | — .hide()
-              | — reset
+              | — .reset()
     ======================================================================

     Calendar`s own methods

     Cal. object has two kinds of methods: instance methods and pseudostatic methods.

     The first type contains calendar`s managing methods like .show(), .hide(), .next() or .prev().
 You may need them, if you`ll decide to make your own calendar`s behavior logic: without a form field, for example.

     The second type contains auxiliary helpers like .inside() which determines if a given date is inside the given dates range.
 To use these methods you do not need to create the a calendar`s instance.

     Instance methods

-     name         | description
+     NAME         | DESCRIPTION
     ======================================================================
      .init()      | Create a new calendar instance.
                   |